robaho/go-concurrency-test/readme.md

 **Testing Methodology**

 The cache uses ints for keys and values, and the cache is limited to 1 million entries to avoid possible 'map' degradation.
+The map is also pre-populated with the 1 million entries, and used for all of the tests, to ensure the tests do not measure map resizing costs, and other start-up penalties.
+The expected cache size in memory is roughly 1 million * sizeof(int), but larger when pointers are used by the implementation, especially in the case of Java.
+No tests were performed to measure the actual memory usage.

 There are 3 operations tested Get, Put, and PutGet.
 They are tested in a uncontested scenario using 1 go routine, they are also tested in a contested scenario (multi) using 2 go routines.
 The contested was limited to 2, since the machine only has 4 true cores, and there is housekeeper work performed by the benchmark harness, OS, etc. so this seemed fair.